Important Notes

 python3 ~/klipper/scripts/canbus_query.py can0

-CANID- Important Note: The main board ID has already been configured in Klipper in previous documentation.
-Under normal circumstances, the main board's
+CANID- Note: The motherboard ID has already been configured in Klipper in previous documentation; under normal circumstances, the motherboard's

-CANIDcannot be found via search. - Quick Verification Method: If confirmation is needed, first disconnect the CAN cable between the main board and the tool board, then re-execute the search.
+CANIDcannot be found - Quick verification method: If confirmation is needed, first disconnect the CAN connection cable between the motherboard and the toolboard, then re-execute the search

 - After executing the search command, the following situations may occur:

-Result Display Status Description Next Steps Application: KlipperDevice is flashed with Klipper firmware This ID can be used directly.
-Application: CANBOOTorKatapultDevice is in Bootloader mode Needs to be flashed with Klipper firmware before use.
-Total 0 uuids foundNo devices found Please check the following:
+Display Result Status Description Next Steps Application: KlipperDevice has been flashed with Klipper firmware Can use this ID directly Application: CANBOOTorKatapultDevice is in Bootloader mode Must flash Klipper firmware before use Total 0 uuids foundNo devices found Check the following issues:

-3. Has this ID already been used in the configuration?
-(Need to comment it out, save, power off, and restart.)Loading...About Duplicate IDsIf a device ID is already configured in
+3. Is the ID already used in the configuration (disable, save, power cycle first)Loading...About Duplicate IDsIf a device ID is already configured in

 printer.cfg, it will not appear in the search results.
-To search for it again, please:- Comment out that device ID in the configuration file.
+To re-search, please:- Comment out the device ID in the configuration file

 Configure CAN Device ID

-canbus_uuid: <Enter the queried ID here>Configuration Notetoolboardis the name of the tool board.
-Please modify it according to your actual situation.- For a main board ID, the configuration section should be
+printer.cfg:[mcu toolboard]canbus_uuid: <fill in the queried ID here>Configuration Explanationtoolboardis the toolboard name; modify it according to the actual situation- If it is a motherboard ID, the configuration section should be

-[mcu]. - In a normal configuration, the main board uses
+[mcu] - In normal configuration, the motherboard uses

 3. Save and Restart

-- Click the SAVE & RESTART button in the top right corner.
+- Click the SAVE & RESTART button in the upper right corner

-Loading...NoteAll IDs appearing in this document are examples.
-The actual ID for each main board is different.
-Please modify and fill in based on the ID you actually obtain.
+Loading...NoteAll IDs appearing in this document are examples only; each motherboard's ID is different.
+Please modify and fill in based on the actual ID obtained.

-- Tool Board Status: Ensure the tool board is flashed with
+- Toolboard Status: Ensure the toolboard has been flashed with